IlariaPilo/c-class/part-2-bitwise/README.md

 ```
 Now, since I'm dealing with powers of 2, the divisor will always look like this: `1<one or more 0s>`, meaning we can get the all 1s mask by simply removing 1 from it.

-And there you have it!
-I hope I convinced you!
+And there you have it, I hope I convinced you!

 > Your turn!
 Try to write a program that converts from binary to integer representation (and vice versa) using _only_ bitwise operations! [see [bin_converter.c](./bin_converter.c)]